 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
-Your doctor may ask you to stop drinking water the night before but do so only if your doctor asks you to.
+- Ask about restrictions to follow before your appointment.
+At the time you make the appointment, ask if there's anything you need to do beforehand.
+Your health care provider may ask you to stop drinking water the night before the appointment.
+But do so only if your health care provider asks you to.

 - Write down key personal information, including any major stresses or recent life changes.

-- Make a list of your key medical information, including recent surgical procedures, the names of all medications you're taking and doses, and any other conditions for which you've recently been treated.
-Your doctor will also want to know about any recent injuries to your head.
+- Make a list of your key medical information, including recent surgeries, the names of all medicines you take and the doses, and any other conditions for which you've recently been treated.
+Your health care provider also is likely to ask about any recent injuries to your head.

-For diabetes insipidus, some basic questions to ask your doctor include:
+For diabetes insipidus, some basic questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?